mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 17 November 2025

-- The average temperature today is 0.22˚C,
+- The average temperature today is -0.42˚C,
-- With highs of 1.65˚C and lows of -0.82˚C,
+- With highs of 1.09˚C and lows of -1.38˚C,
-- It may feel like 0.22˚C with few clouds
+- It may feel like -0.42˚C with scattered clouds
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1027hPa and humidity is 90%
+- The pressure is 1026hPa and humidity is 91%
 - The sun will rise at 07:31 and set at 16:15

 <!-- weather_marker ends -->